kinsey40/pbar/README.md

 Hence, the Update function must be at the bottom of the for-loop.

 ## Known Issues
 Currently, there are two main issues relating to pbar.
-Firstly, pbar cannot run multiple progress bars ssimultaneously.
+Firstly, pbar objects do not render correctly when called in seperate threads.
 Secondly, pbar has not been checked to work correctly on Windows OS; this may present problems due to pbars reliant on line ending functionality.

-* Multiple Progress Bars
+* Progress bars in separate threads
 * Windows OS

 ## Contributing